marcmelchor/forecast-charts/README.md

 - ### Add and remove warnings
   Having in mind that this is also a module from the state management, you have the certainty that these values are stored.

+- ### Switch User
+  Functionality to switch user, from the list of users provided.
+At the moment to get back from a user that already has warnings stored, this data should be accesible.

 ## Installation